cekit/cekit/docs/contribution-guide/environment.rst

 Setting up environment
 =========================

 We strongly advise to use `Virtualenv <https://virtualenv.pypa.io/en/stable/>`__ to develop CEKit.
 Please consult your package manager for the correct package name.
-Currently within Fedora 29 all the required packages are available as RPMs.
-A sample set of Ansible scripts that provide all pre-requistites for development are available `here <https://github.com/cekit/cekit/tree/develop/support/ansible>`_.
+Currently within Fedora all the required packages are available as RPMs.
+A sample set of Ansible scripts that provide all pre-requisites for development are available `here <https://github.com/cekit/cekit/tree/develop/support/ansible>`_.

 - If you are running inside the Red Hat infrastructure then ``rhpkg`` must be installed as well.